Klortho/jatsdoc/Implementation.md

 │   ├── jqapi.rb - this is the main application ruby file, it maps all the URLs │   └── views
 │       └── index.haml - the top-level view
-├── config.ru - top level file that defines the application.
-This "requires" app/jqapi.rb
+├── config.ru - config file for rackup; top-level configuration that defines the application.
+│     This "requires" app/jqapi.rb
 ├── Gemfile - defines all the dependencies
 ├── LICENSE
 ├── README.md